Leaderboard

 9 points

-It isn’t cosplay when you get, or have been, paid to put the uniform on.
+4. It isn’t cosplay when you get, or have been, paid to put the uniform on.
 Your childish insult aside, you do realize that the academies are probably the hardest jobs in FBS and Army is the hardest of the three?
 What Monken has done at Army is amazing.
 Oh and he just beat a bowl eligible UConn 34-17.
 What Monken would bring is leadership, an emphasis on culture and development, a tenacious approach to recruiting, and a tailored plan that would fit NU.
 People hear Monken or Calhoun and automatically think triple option, but I am pretty sure Monken would employ a power run first spread O with option elements to it, not the same O he runs at Army.
 Monken isn’t the offensive play caller for Army, nor is he married to their scheme.
 He has modified his offensive and defensive approach as needed over the years based on what he feels his talent available would succeed at.
-Monken is a program builder pure and simple, it is naive to blindly think of him as a triple option guy.7 points
+Monken is a program builder pure and simple, it is naive to blindly think of him as a triple option guy.

 7 points